Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 } // <-- handleData() block ends here!
 ```

-In this example, we defined our event listener inside of the `handleData()` function.
+In this example, you defined our event listener inside of the `handleData()` function.
 Here everything else stays the same without the need for change.
-Also notice we can use `const` since the variables are assigned at the time they are declared.
+Also notice you can use `const` since the variables are assigned at the time they are declared.

 ### adding a listener

-I'm going to use the second option.
+The example below will use the second option.
 You can use your favorite method.

 **Challenge**

 Add an event listener.
 It should listen for change events on the select element.
+Print the year data for the selected year to the console.

 For now, handle these events by getting the `value` from the `select` element.
 This should be the index: 0, 1, 2, etc. Use this index to get the year's temperature from the data array.